dkworks108/conect/README.md

 **Option B: Manual IP Entry**
 1. On the host machine's terminal, look for the "Network IP" (e.g., `http://192.168.1.5:3000`).
 2. Open a browser on any other device on the network.
-3. Type that exact URL into the address bar.
+3. Type that exact URL into the address bar at device.

 ## 🔧 PWA Installation